magredal/Enhancing-ML-Thermobarometry-for-Clinopyroxene-Bearing-Magmas-Web-app/README.md

-# Clinopyroxene-Thermo-Chemo-Barometry
+# Enhancing Machine Learning Thermobarometry for Clinopyroxene-Bearing Magmas
 Hello and welcome!

-This is the series of codes used to calibrate and test the different results from the clinopyroxene Thermo-chemo-barometers presented in Agreda-Lopez et al (2023) submitted to Computers and Geosciences journal.
+This is the series of codes used to calibrate and test the different results from the enhanced clinopyroxene (cpx) and clinoyroxene-liquid (cpx-liq) thermo-barometers presented in Ágreda-López et al. (2024) submitted to Computers and Geosciences journal.

 The general workflow goes like this:

 1. you will find two folders.
-Select the one that you need:
+Select the one that better fits your needs:

 1a.
-P-T: contains the scripts for estimating pressure (P) and temperature (T).
+ML_PT_Pyworkflow: contains the scripts for estimating pressure (P) and temperature (T).
 1b.
-X: contains the scripts for estimating the liquid composition (X) in equilibrium with clinopyroxene composition.
+Web app: contains the scripts for estimating the liquid composition (X) in equilibrium with clinopyroxene composition.

 2. Inside those folders you will find: